 It could be physiological or sometimes pathological too.
-For some people, as a nature process their gums are hyperpigmented which are often influenced by their gene, race and ethnics.
+For some people, as a natural process, their gums are hyperpigmented which are often influenced by their gene, race and ethnics.
 Increased melanin, carotene, iron, bilirubin, oxyhemoglobin are some of the natural cause for hyperpigmentation of gums.
-Nevertheless, certain pathological changes like hormonal imbalance, heavy-metal poison, medication, smoking and tobacco, other abnormal changes in mucosa of oral cavity could also influence the gum color.
+Nevertheless, certain pathological changes like hormonal imbalance, heavy-metal poison, medication, smoking and tobacco, other abnormal changes in the mucosa of the oral cavity could also influence the gum colour.

 Treatment options :

-Various treatment options are available; however, skin colour, extend of pigmentation, upper lip curvature and aesthetic concern are all must be considered before planning for depigmentation procedure.
+Various treatment options are available; however, skin colour, the extent of pigmentation, upper lip curvature and aesthetic concern are all must be considered before planning for depigmentation procedure.

 Chemical method :

 Chemicals like ascorbic acid, alcohol are used on the gums to remove pigmentation.
 It inhibits melanin formation and delaying in repigmentation has also been noticed.

 Here, the superficial layer of the epithelium is denuded to remove pigmentation

 - Non – invasive method

 - need to have dressed at the surgical site for about a week or two